-In the event of any crime, fire, or emergency on campus or its surrounding area(s), students and employees should immediately notify the law enforcement entity for the respective location, as follows:
+In the event of any crime, fire, or emergency on campus or its surrounding area(s), students and employees are encouraged to and should immediately notify the law enforcement entity for the respective locations below and accurately report concerns.
+As outlined in the PCC Student Handbook, the College encourages and expects students, faculty, and staff to engage as active bystanders and report to College officials' incidents that involve infractions and/or concerning behavior outlined in the PCC Student Handbook.

-Pueblo Campus - Pueblo Community College PCC Police Department, Student Center, Room 152 at 719.549.3355, 911.
+Pueblo Campus - Pueblo Community College PCC Police Department, Student Center, Room 103 at 719.549.3355, 911.

-City of Pueblo - Pueblo Police Department, 200 S. Main St, Pueblo, Co 81003, at 719.553.2538 Pueblo County - Pueblo County Sheriff's Office, 909 Court St, Pueblo, CO 81003 at 719.583.6250
+City of Pueblo - Pueblo Police Department, 200 S. Main St, Pueblo, Co 81003, at 719.553.2538 Pueblo County - Pueblo County Sheriff's Office, 909 Court St, Pueblo, CO 81003 at 719.583.6125